Table of Contents

 Socialize

 Social interaction helps ward off depression and stress, both of which can contribute to memory loss.
-There is research that links solitary confinement to brain atrophy, so remaining socially active may have the opposite effect and strengthen the health of your brain.Â
+Research shows that solitary confinement can lead to brain atrophy.
+Staying socially active may help strengthen your brain health.

 Reduce online time